AlloyinIllinoisan/DIC-SEM/README.md

 Grid Rows: This is the number of rows in your DIC set.

 Tile Overlap: This is the percent overlap between images.
 This is for the ImageJ macros.

+Python Scripts Directory: The directory that the Pilot.txt and Python scripts are in.
 _________________________________________________________________________________________________________________________________________________________________

+CAUTION!!!
+THE PILOT TEXT FILE IS SPECIFIC DOWN TO THE SPACE, SO REPLACE THE NUMBER, ADDRESS, ETC. WITHOUT ADDING OR REMOVING SPACES.

 Once "Pilot.txt" has been edited, you may run it in the "Pilot.py" script to make sure that everything is displayed correctly.
 This is important, because all of the subsequent scripts read from this text file for certain inputs.

 After you are satisfied with the Pilot.txt file, you may continue to the next step.
-If something is not displaying correctly in the "Pilot.py" variable explorer, you must change it and then enter every single Python script in the "Python Scripts" folder in order to make sure no mistakes occur.
+If something is not displaying correctly in the "Pilot.py" variable explorer, you must change it and then enter every single Python script in the "Good to Go" folder in order to make sure no mistakes occur.

 _Note: # means an arbitrary number that is the step number_